-Nevertheless, in the author’s opinion, it is the right course for NASA to use the SLS/Orion combination as it is – in conjunction with commercial launches – to make initial direct lunar exploration flights as fast as possible without recourse to a “Gateway” space station.
-After these flights NASA should relinquish most of its lunar mission and let commercial space (SpaceX, Blue Origin, Boeing and Lockheed Martin) take over lunar operations – albeit with some NASA funding, as NASA concentrates on putting humans on Mars.
-This Mars mission might be achieved via direct funding of the SpaceX plan, or via a multi-company approach using SpaceX, Blue Origin, Boeing and Lockheed Martin.
+While it might decide to put up a lunar space station later, NASA should relinquish most of its lunar mission and let commercial space companies (SpaceX, Blue Origin, Boeing and Lockheed Martin) take over lunar operations, leaving NASA to concentrate on putting humans on Mars.
+This Mars mission might be achieved via direct funding of the SpaceX plan, or via a multi-company approach.

 - NASA should mount its fast lunar exploration effort to the Moon, probably using the SLS and an ICPS equipped Falcon Heavy, developing an initial lunar lander as it does so.
 It should also consider stretching the ICPS upper stage of the SLS to improve its TLI (Trans Lunar Injection) payload.